berkay2578/MirrorHook/README.md

 A wrapper for extending the existing D3D9 and DI8 implementation in NFS: Most Wanted (2005)

 ## How does it work?
-It currently utilizes the [ASI Loader by ThirteenAG](https://github.com/ThirteenAG/Ultimate-ASI-Loader) to be injected to the game memory.
+It is recommended to use the [ASI Loader by ThirteenAG](https://github.com/ThirteenAG/Ultimate-ASI-Loader) to inject this into the game memory.

 ### D3D9
-After it is injected, it waits for NFS: Most Wanted (2005) to create its D3D9 device and then it hooks the following:
+After it is injected, it waits for NFS: Most Wanted (2005) to create its D3D9 device and then it hooks the following function(s):
 - BeginScene
 - EndScene
 - Reset
+- TestCooperativeLevel
 - BeginStateBlock

-After hooking the functions, it lets external applications add their own extender functions.
+After hooking the functions, it lets external applications add their own extension functions.
 ```
 // Example:
 #include "\path\to\MirrorHook\Definitions.hpp"